31 Unique Things to Do in Seattle, Washington

 The Wing Luke Museum of the Asian Pacific American Experience is a fascinating hidden gem in Seattle.
 This museum covers Asian Pacific American art, culture, and history and has a collection of 18,000 artifacts and artworks.
 Interestingly, it's the only museum in the United States dedicated to the pan-Asian Pacific American community.

-🏨 Places to stay near Wing Luke Museum
+🏨 Places to stay close to Wing Luke Museum

 Check out the Gum Wall